jerry-fly/openairinterface5g/README.md

 └── targets: Top-level wrappers for unitary simulation for PHY channels, system-level emulation (eNB-UE with and without S1), and realtime eNB and UE and RRH GW.
 </pre>

+# changes in lte-ue and eNB
+lte-ue:
+mainly set cpu affinity for multi-ue running in docker

+eNB:
+1. IMSI mapping to Twins ID
+2. choose lte-ue according to best ul_cqi rule